Leaf-Agriculture/docs/docs/configurations_overview.md

 #### filesImageAttributeCreation

 Customizes the images available for each property of operation files.
-To activate the generation of an image, set the value `true` to the desired property.
+To enable the generation of an image, set the value `true` to the desired property.
 By default, all images are disabled (`false`).
 The options available are:

 ```json